Nr18/aws-lambda-sample-golang/README.md

 # AWS Lambda - Sample Golang

 This is my sample repository for deploying Golang AWS Lambda functions.
+For more information read my [blog](https://xebia.com/blog/using-golang-for-your-aws-lambda-functions/) post.

 ## Deploy the template